Dean Parks

 Weldon Dean Parks (born December 6, 1946) is an American session guitarist and record producer from Fort Worth, Texas.
+Parks has one Grammy nomination.

 Albums

 Parks was member of the North Texas State One O'clock Lab Band before moving to Los Angeles to work with Sonny and Cher in 1970.
 In 1980, he was a founding member of the Christian Jazz Fusion band Koinonia.
 Parks is best known for his many contributions to albums by Steely Dan, Michael Jackson, and Bread.
-Notably, he played guitar on Steely Dan's Royal Scam track, "Haitian Divorce".
-Parks is also a long time collaborator on David Foster albums, such as Shadows by Gordon Lightfoot.
+Notably, he played guitar on Steely Dan's Royal Scam track "Haitian Divorce".
+Parks is also a long-time collaborator on David Foster albums, such as Shadows by Gordon Lightfoot.

 Parks features on Cat Beach's albums Letting Go and Love Me Out Loud.
 In 2008, Parks participated in the production of the album Psalngs, the debut release of Canadian musician John Lefebvre.

-Dean Parks is very prominently featured on Viktor Krauss' album II (2007), where he plays a plethora of other stringed instruments in addition to electric and acoustic guitars.
+Parks is very prominently featured on Viktor Krauss' album II (2007), where he plays a plethora of other stringed instruments in addition to electric and acoustic guitars.
+He played on eight Lyle Lovett albums.